-Workplace disability discrimination occurs when a company fires or demotes an employee because of his or her disability, even when the employee can do the job like any other employee.
-It can also occur when an employee requests a reasonable accommodation so that they can do the job properly and the request is denied.
+Workplace disability discrimination occurs when a company fires or demotes an employee because of their disability, even when they can do the job like any other employee.
+It can also occur when an employee requests a reasonable accommodation to do the job properly, and the request is denied.

-Discrimination against disabled workers in California is very common.
-This guide provides you, the employee, with a basic knowledge of your legal rights, and give you a roadmap of what to do if you feel you are being discriminated against at your job because of your disability.
+Discrimination against disabled workers in California is widespread.
+This guide provides the employee with a basic knowledge of their legal rights and a roadmap of what to do if they feel they are being discriminated against at work because of their disability.

-Each disability claim is different so the information on this page should not be a substitute for discussing your case in more detail with a California employment discrimination lawyer or law firm.
+Each disability claim is different, so the information on this page should not be a substitute for discussing your case in more detail with a California Employment Disability Lawyer.

-California’s laws make it illegal for companies to fire a disabled employee if they are able to do perform their job.
-Companies are not allowed to terminate a disabled employee even if they are unable to do the essential functions of their job, but could if provided with a reasonable accommodations.
+California laws make it illegal for companies to fire disabled employees if they can perform their job.
+In addition, companies are not allowed to terminate a disabled employee even if they are unable to do the essential functions of their job but could if provided with reasonable accommodations.

-Employment discrimination laws against disabled employees can be found in the California Fair Employment & Housing Act (“FEHA”) § 12940.
-Your Los Angeles Employment Lawyer will be able to assess your case and determine what laws were violated in your case.
+Employment discrimination laws against disabled employees can be found in the California Fair Employment & Housing Act (FEHA) § 12940.
+Your California Employment Disability Lawyer will be able to assess your case and determine what laws were violated in your case.

 FEHA offers more protection to California’s employees than the Americans with Disabilities Act (“ADA”).
 It offers a wider protection and it also applies to companies with less employees.
 Also, FEHA is stronger than Title VII, which caps employee’s damages.